 Acupuncture has been known to help with orthopedic and neurologic conditions.
 Common conditions that may benefit from acupuncture are cruciate ligament injury, osteoarthritis, spinal cord injury, intervertebral disk disease and traumatic nerve injury.

 Acupuncture can sometimes help cats with chronic renal disease, urinary tract issues, constipation, gastrointestinal disease and respiratory disease.

 Acupuncture can provide pain relief for osteoarthritis pain, injured muscles and after surgical procedures such as dental extractions.

 Acupuncture can sometimes help with gastrointestinal disease, respiratory disease, seizures, anxiety and even skin diseases.

 Just like any medical treatment, every patient responds differently.
-Some patients have tremendous success with acupuncture treatments while others show very little improvement in their condition.
-There is very minimal risk or side effects from acupuncture so it is almost always worth trying.
+Some patients have tremendous success with acupuncture treatments, while others show very little improvement in their condition.
+There is a very minimal risk or side effects from acupuncture, so it is almost always worth trying.

 What can I expect during an acupuncture appointment?

 A typical appointment involves getting your dog comfortable on a soft bed on the floor.
 They usually receive treats or praise while the needles are placed.
 Most dogs do not react to the needles being inserted.
 We then sit with your dog for 10-20 minutes with the needles in.
 Most dogs enjoy getting treats or head pets during this time.

 A typical course of treatment can be once weekly for 4-6 weeks and then adjusted according to their response.
 Every patient is different and treatment is always adjusted specifically for their needs.